 A gas burning fire pit can add the ambiance of a wood burning fire pit with a few differences.
 Gas burning fire pits…

-Gas burning fire pits are typically more expensive up front due to the need for a plumber to run and connect the pipes.
+Gas burning fire pits are typically more expensive up front.
+A plumber is required to run and connect the pipes.
+They are designed to either burn natural gas or propane and this is an aspect worth discussing with your designer.

 Other ways to incorporate fire within your landscape